Why FuboTV Shares Are Trading Higher Today | Benzinga

 Why FuboTV Shares Are Trading Higher Today

-FuboTV Inc (NYSE:FUBO) shares are trading higher by 6.6% at $27.40 in Thursday's after-hours session after its Fubo Gaming subsidiary and The Cordish Companies, announced the completion of a market access agreement for the forthcoming mobile Fubo Sportsbook in Pennsylvania.
+FuboTV Inc. (NYSE:FUBO) shares are trading higher after the company's Fubo Gaming subsidiary and The Cordish Companies announced the completion of a market access agreement for the forthcoming mobile Fubo Sportsbook in Pennsylvania.

+'Our agreement with The Cordish Companies will bring Fubo Sportsbook to consumers in Pennsylvania, expanding our sportsbook's reach to at least four states,' said David Gandler, co-founder and CEO of FuboTV.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.